Mornings Like Ours: A Memorial Day Reflection

 This Memorial Day, those simple pleasures feel like something to hold close.
 A peaceful morning, a job we love, animals who trust us—none of it comes free.
 It was bought by people who never came home to mornings like ours.
 We owe them a quiet kind of gratitude.

-To everyone who comes to the farm for our Ultimate Cow Experience: I cherish all of our visitors.
+To everyone who comes to the farm for our Ultimate Cow Experience: I cherish all of you.
 Your support ensures our cattle will have lifetime employment.
-This weekend, we remember those whose sacrifice makes that good fortune possible.
+This weekend, we remember those whose sacrifice made that good fortune possible.

 Carole is co-owner of Miles Smith Farm where you can have an Ultimate Cow Experience.